 This effectively turns the website into a pay-for-review business.

 We are not one of those.

 To maintain our objectivity, we don't work with retailers and manufacturers the way other review sites do.
 For example:

-- We don’t contact a manufacturer until after we’ve published their review.
-After we go to press, we ask them to check our facts – but not our opinions.
+- We often don't contact a manufacturer until after we’ve published their review.
+After we go to press, we ask them to check our facts but not our opinions.

-- We don’t sell them access to you.
-We don’t accept payment for ad space, guest posts, paid email promotions or any other form of preferred access or “influencer marketing”.
+- We don't sell access to you.
+We don't accept payment for ad space, guest posts, paid email promotions or any other form of preferred influencer marketing.

-That said, our decision to review a particular mattress has nothing to do with whether a vendor offers affiliate links, or not.
+That said, our decision to review a particular mattress has nothing to do with whether or not a manufacturer offers affiliate links.

-Many of the mattresses reviewed on this site do not have manufacturer affiliate programs, at all.
+Many of the products we review on this site have no affiliate program.

 Like you, I only want to sleep on the best.